 |Attendance and outreach services||£15,300|

-At the end of KS2 2018/19 attainment and progress measures.
-This year saw a narrowing of the gap between our pupil premium children and non pupil premium children nationally.
+The below data is based on the academic year 2018-2019, these figures will be updated when we receive new information.
+The year (2018-19) saw a narrowing of the gap between our pupil premium children and non pupil premium children nationally.
 The progress of our PP children also exceeds that of the national picture.
 All actions developed to support our PP children can be found within our Pupil Premium Strategy for 2018-2019

 KS2 Attainment and Test Results 2018 PP in comparison with national non PP